nrwl/nx-workshop/docs/lab22/LAB.md

 ⛔ The problem now is that it's always comparing against the last commit:

-- If I change the API over a few commits, and then in the last commit before I push I change the Store, it will deploy just the Store.
-Even though the API changed as well
+- Let's say I make some changes to the API/AdminUI over a few commits.
+Then I make one small change to the Store, commit it, and push to master.
+  Even though I've pushed lots of commits with changes to both the Store and the API/AdminUI, because our CD Workflow is only looking at the last commit, it will only deploy the Store.
 - There is also the problem of failures.
 Now our setup is simple: it just builds.
 But let's say we wanted to run the E2E tests again before deploying - just to be extra safe!
-In that case, if I change the API and push, the E2E tests might fail.
-So API will not get deployed.
+In that case, if I change the API/AdminUI and push, the E2E tests might fail.
+So API/AdminUI will not get deployed.
-I then fix the E2E tests, but because the API does not depend on its E2E tests, `nx affected` will not mark it for deployment.
+I then fix the E2E tests, but because the API/AdminUI does not depend on its E2E tests, `nx affected` will not mark it for deployment.
-So even though we changed the API, it did not get deployed.
+So even though we changed the API/AdminUI, it did not get deployed.

 💡 Solution: **last successful commit!**
 - If we constantly compare against the previous point where all the affected apps got succesfully deployed - we will never miss a deployment
-- In our case, "succesfully deployed" means when our `deploy.yml` workflow completes without errors.
+- In our case, "successfully deployed" means when our `deploy.yml` workflow completes without errors.
 That's a succesful commit!
-- Getting the last succesful commit is different on each platform:
+- Getting the last successful commit is different on each platform:
     - [Netlify has the `CACHED_COMMIT_REF`](https://docs.netlify.com/configure-builds/environment-variables/#git-metadata)
     - On CircleCI, we can use the `<< pipeline.git.base_revision >>`
-    - Some CI platforms don't even provide it all
     - For GitHub actions, we can use the `nrwl/last-successful-commit-action` action

 ---